DengYuelin/object_detection_profiling/cpp_instructions.md

 > **TASKS:**
 >
-> 1. Implement code to measure the execution time of each frame and store as a file.
-Plot the execution time in both statistically (histogram), temporally (frame_num v.s. time), and relative to object count (time v.s. objects detected).
+> 1. Implement code to measure the execution time of each frame and store your data as a file.
+Plot the execution time statistically (histogram), temporally (frame_num v.s. time), and relative to object count (time v.s. objects detected).
+Include all three figures in your report.
-> 2. Implement detection of all four types of blocks.
+> 2. Implement detection of all four types of blocks simultaneously.
 Record and plot the execution time again, how did it change?
+Include three new figures and your analysis.
-> 3. Report what are the impact factors to the WCET of template matching of multiple objects.
+> 3. What are the impact factors to the WCET of template matching of multiple objects you observed, does this match with your prediction in the previous section?

-**NOTE:** Tweak the real-time scheduling parameters as discussed earlier, using `chrt` and `nice` to reduce system latency and jitter:
+**NOTE:** Tweak the real-time scheduling parameters as discussed earlier, using the command of your choice to reduce system latency and jitter:

 ```sh
 # Execute as a **normal** program with niceness settings